-- 1. An authorized user protects individual files, workstations, and computers that contain confidential data.
+- An authorized user protects individual files, workstations, and computers that contain confidential data.
 The protection of electronic devices includes preventing exposure to extreme hot or cold temperatures and compromise by computer viruses or malware. - 2.
 An authorized user protects passwords and codes. - 3.
 An authorized user immediately reports incidents of lost, stolen, or compromised passwords or codes to their supervisor. - 4.
-An authorized user immediately reports incidents of lost or stolen keys to offices and filing or storage cabinets to their supervisor. - 5.
-An authorized user has the CDCPB S&C Policy readily available (hardcopy or electronic format). - 6.
-An authorized user challenges an unauthorized user and reports the security irregularity to their supervisor. - 7.
+An authorized user immediately reports incidents of lost or stolen keys to offices and filing or storage cabinets to their supervisor.

+- 5. An authorized user has received a copy of the ESSB S&C Policy in hardcopy or electronic format. - 6.
+An authorized user reports any security irregularity to their supervisor immediately. - 7.
 An authorized user monitors and evaluates data for quality and accuracy during collection, management, and analysis.